Utilize Organic Marketing To Maximize Print-on-demand Sales

 - Plagiarism: Please don’t copy from other’s work.
 If you refer to someone else’s content, make sure that you remember to include a source of reference.

-- Controversial topic: Even though you need to follow trends, I would recommend you to avoid controversial topic, such as politics, or scandals,… because beside the positive engagement results, you need to prepare for haters to come.
+- Controversial topic: Even though you need to follow trends, I would recommend you to avoid controversial topics, such as politics, or scandals,… because besides the positive engagement results, you need to prepare for haters to come.

 - Irrelevant content: Remember your focused goals, don’t let your content topic to wander around too far from the first goal set.
 Or else, it might confuse your visitors.